Illumination Amaranthus foliage

 A unique and attractive annual or biannual plant that is primarily grown for stunning foliage color; scarlet new growth with illuminating yellow variegation, matures to deep burgundy-green; leaves are edible; great for borders or containers

-Illumination Amaranthus' attractive large textured pointy leaves emerge scarlet in spring, turning olive green in color with showy yellow variegation and tinges of burgundy throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Illumination Amaranthus' attractive large textured pointy leaves emerge scarlet in spring, turning olive green in color with showy yellow variegation and tinges of burgundy throughout the season on a plant with an upright spreading habit of growth.

 Illumination Amaranthus is an herbaceous annual with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.